 Benefits for Children

 Children of people who are eligible for Supplemental Security Income (SSI) or Social Security Disability Insurance (SSDI) benefits are often able to receive payments.
 If children are themselves disabled and the parents are disabled or have little income, they may be eligible for SSI benefits.
-If one or both of their parents are deceased, retired or disabled, them may be able to receive benefits under SSDI.
+If one or both of their parents are deceased, retired or disabled, they may be able to receive benefits for children under SSDI.
 In short, there are several ways a child may become eligible to receive payments.

 How an Attorney Can Help

 Because there are several ways that SSI and SSDI benefits for children can be obtain, our attorneys evaluate each case carefully to determine the correct approach.
 In almost all cases, we help clients document the disability of either the child or the parent.
 Here are some of the issues we consider: